HeinrichHerbst/Katana/README.md

 Katana makes use of the [Gdscpp](https://github.com/judefdiv/gdscpp) library in order to read GDS files.
 Four your convenience, the relevant source files are included in this repository.

 Katana was coded with elements of C++17 and therefore requires a suitable compiler.

+# Installation on CentOS 7
-In order to build on CentOS 7, I recommend using Software Collections Developer Toolset 8.
-The toolset allows you to avoid having to build a gcc version greater than 7 from source as this process takes around 4 hours on a modern computer.
+ In order to build Katana easily on CentOS 7, it is recommended to use Software Collections Developer Toolset 8.
+The toolset allows one to avoid having to build a gcc version greater than 7 from source as this process takes around 4 hours on a modern computer.
 Once Katana is built you can simply turn the toolset off again.

-# Installation on CentOS 7
 ```
 sudo yum -y install centos-release-scl-rh devtoolset-8 boost-devel git
 git clone git@github.com:HeinrichHerbst/Katana.git